 Heated panels are in the chest, back, collar and sleeves and the jacket contain over 30 metres of heated wire for even, near-instant heat.

 A complaint we’ve heard about this liner is that the elasticated cuffs can be a little thick when worn with an outer jacket and gloves.
 If you have a particularly bulky set of gloves, or your outer jacket is already a snug fit – you might need to look elsewhere.

 Feedback suggests that the sizing is just right if worn over a single base layer.
 Anyone looking to wear multiple layers underneath should consider going up a size.

-I tried a medium (I’m 5’10’ and 65kgs) in a high street store and it was very comfortable under a long sleeve t-shirt.
+I tried a medium (I’m 5’10’ and 65kgs) in a high street store, and it was very comfortable under a long-sleeved t-shirt.

-Again, the fact that this can be packed safely into a side case or backpack make it a great choice for touring or unpredictable, longer trips.
+Again, the fact that this can be packed safely into a side case or backpack makes it a great choice for touring or unpredictable, longer trips.

-The option of a battery pack (sold separately) allow this one to serve a variety of functions off the bike too.
+The option of a battery pack (sold separately) allows this one to serve various functions off the bike.